 DVIS has BIP groups available for men in both English and Spanish and for women in English only.
-To receive offenders counseling at DVIS, you must be ordered by the Court or recommended by DHS.
-Self-referred BIP clients will be considered on a case by case basis guided by DVIS’s current capacity to serve individuals since group capacity is limited.
+To receive offenders’ counseling at DVIS, you must be ordered by the Court or recommended by DHS.
+Self-referred BIP clients will be considered on a case-by-case basis guided by DVIS’s current capacity to serve individuals.

 - Abuse and violence as a form of control, and an explanation of the need to give up all forms of controlling and coercive behavior